 Dena earned a B.A. in Music, an M.S in Education and an Ed.S. and Ed.D. in Curriculum and Instruction.
 She has over 25 years of educational experience beginning in elementary school and ultimately taught college undergraduate and graduate programs.
 During this time she was also a conference speaker at conventions and in churches.
 After 15 years of teaching as a college professor, Dena left her position to found Rivers of Justice and pursue her passion to help children who are caught up in Sex Trafficking.
 In addition to her teaching Dena has written curricula and has testified before the South Carolina Senate and House sub-committees in attempt to change legislation in the area of human trafficking.
-Most recently Dena has been traveling to Honduras to train Hondurans how to recognize respond to and prevent child sex abuse.
+Most recently Dena travel to Trinidad to speak at a conference on human trafficking and she continues to travel to Honduras to train Hondurans how to recognize respond to and prevent child sex abuse.

-Dena and her husband Ron reside in Seneca, SC.
-They have married sons and four grandchildren.
+In her spare time Dena enjoys hiking, walking on the beach, and reading.
+She and her husband Ron reside in Greenville, SC.
+They have two married sons and four grandchildren.

 Maggie Grisham, Secretary